 The criminal justice studies concentration builds upon and adds focus to the criminal justice degree.
 Criminal justice professionals are critical members of law enforcement, corrections, and the court system.
-We developed our concentration in criminal justice with significant input from experts and organizational leaders across a variety of criminal justice settings.
+The concentration in criminal justice was developed with significant input from expert and organizational leaders across a variety of criminal justice settings.